Linking an Account

 What to Expect After Linking

-Once you link an account, YNAB will import your balance as of today and any transactions posted on that same day will be available to import soon after.
+Once you link an account, YNAB will import the opening balance of that day.
+If you have any transactions that clear on that same day, they'll be available to import soon after.
 Transactions that cleared before the date of the starting balance will not import, and as your pending transactions clear, they'll become available within 24 hours.

 Going forward, your balance will be updated by transactions that are added to the account register.
 If you have any transactions to import, approve, or categorize, you'll see a notification dot next the the account name.
 When you select the account, you'll see a banner across the top: